Kabosu, internet sensation dog that inspired meme and Dogecoin, has died, her owner says

 Dogecoin has been backed by hip-hop star Snoop Dogg, "Shark Tank" entrepreneur Mark Cuban and Kiss bassist Gene Simmons.

-But its most keen supporter was probably the billionaire Musk, who joked about the currency on X -- sending its value soaring -- and hailed it as "the people's crypto."
+But its most keen supporter was probably the billionaire Elon Musk, who joked about the currency on X — sending its value soaring — and hailed it as "the people's crypto."

 Dogecoin has also inspired a plethora of other cheap and highly volatile "memecoins," including spin-off Shiba Inu and others based on dogs, cats or Donald Trump.